sallihin/olaola/README.md

 - [x] Tapping on the coverArt multiple times causes startActivity animation to appear
 - [ ] When going prevActivity from the player, the current screen blinks for a second
 - [ ] Pressing next/previous, the current coverArt disappears instead of slides out
+- [ ] Sometimes the shuffle song lands on the same song again

 ## Visit my Instagram!
 I've also documented the programming process (and my #100daysofcode journey) on my instagram page [mmw.codes](https://instagram.com/mmw.codes)